Brian Qvale: Professional career

 On June 8, 2011, Qvale signed a one-year deal with Aliağa Petkim of the Turkish Basketball League.
 His decision was reportedly made partly due to the NBA lockout, on which he said, "That's why I'm taking this as an opportunity to make some money and to get some experience at the pro level.
 Then I can come back next year or try to move up to a team over there."
 In 32 games for Aliağa, he averaged 8.9 points and 4.4 rebounds per game.

 On July 19, 2012, Qvale signed a one-year deal with Belfius Mons-Hainaut of the Ethias League.
 In 31 league games for Belfius, he averaged 9.8 points, 6.1 rebounds and 1.1 blocks per game.

 On July 30, 2013, Qvale signed a one-year deal with Medi Bayreuth of the Basketball Bundesliga.
 In 33 games for Bayreuth, he averaged 13.2 points, 6.1 rebounds, 1.1 assists and 1.3 blocks per game.

 On September 22, 2014, Qvale signed with the Charlotte Hornets.
 However, he was later waived by the Hornets on October 24 after appearing in one preseason game.
 Four days later, he signed with Tofaş of Turkey for the 2014–15 season.
 In 27 league games for Tofaş, he averaged 11.3 points and 4.1 rebounds per game.

 On June 30, 2015, Qvale joined the Charlotte Hornets for the 2015 NBA Summer League, where he averaged 6.0 points and 5.2 rebounds in five games.
 On July 27, 2015, he signed with EWE Baskets Oldenburg of the German Basketball Bundesliga.

 On July 12, 2017, Qvale signed a two-year contract with Russian club Lokomotiv Kuban.

 On July 16, 2018, Qvale signed a deal with the Italian club Virtus Bologna.

-Personal
+Personal life

 Qvale's younger brother, Brent, is a professional American football player.
 Their father, Sanford, played offensive tackle at North Dakota State University.